Skip to main content

 • qita visual inspection

-The point is no longer only “multimodal foundation”.
+The point is no longer just laying a multimodal foundation.
 The point is that one desktop / computer-use story now holds together end to end.

 The first wire target: OpenAI-compatible chat completions